HelgeKrueger/bovine/bovine_store/README.md

 Note: This example creates two files `db.sqlite3`, which contains the database and `context_cache.sqlite`, which contains the cache of json-ld contexts.
 Furthemore configuration values are read from `bovine_config.toml`.

+## TODO

+- [ ] Remote and local objects should be stored in different tables; this will improve access performance
+- [ ] Think about an audit of the code to consider if it actually does treat permissions correctly